Pellets—Hormone Implants FAQ

 The pellets usually last between 3 and 5 months in women and 4-6 months in men.
 The pellets do not need to be removed.
 They completely dissolve on their own.

 How are hormones monitored during therapy?

 Hormone levels will be evaluated prior to BHRT treatment based on required blood tests.
 Men are required to have blood work done before every insertion, specifically to monitor testosterone and PSA levels.
 Hormone levels are evaluated post-treatment, typically 3-4 weeks after insertion.
 After the first year of therapy, hormones levels are expected to maintain steadier levels.
 Men must notify their primary care physician and obtain a digital rectal exam each year.
 Women are advised to continue their monthly self-breast exam and obtain a mammogram and/or pap smear as advised by their gynecologist or primary care physician.

 Solutions Wellness offers FREE initial consultations with our provider.
 Blood work is required prior to treatment and can conveniently be done at our office.
 Cost of BHRT procedure for female patients typically ranges between $380-$480 and for male patients between $500-$600.

 Will insurance cover the procedure?

-Some insurance companies cover the cost of pellets, especially in men.
-Others do not.
-Most physicians require payment for their services.
+Some insurance companies do cover the cost of pellets, especially in men, but we cannot guarantee coverage.
 Patients may want to contact their insurance companies to see if their costs will be reimbursed.
-Prevention is much more cost effective than disease.
 Patients are able to ‘appeal’ a denied claim.